 Related to indicator 3, this is the percentage of revenue committed to the payment of interest and principal on temporary and long-term debt.
 A high percentage indicates greater use of revenue for the repayment of debt, and less ability to adjust to unplanned events and changing circumstances.
-The CRD's average debt service cost (excluding municipal debt and normalized for short-term borrowing that was converted to long-term) to revenue for the last four years averages 9.5%, while the 2023 result is down from the prior year to 12.5%.
-The debt service cost to total revenue was lower in 2019 to 2021 as significant grant revenues were recognized related to the Wastewater Treatment Plant (WTP) project.
-Debt service costs were higher in 2023 due to the early payment of \$4.3 million in long-term debt, however the indicator still improved due to the increase in total revenue over the prior.
+The CRD's average debt service cost (excluding municipal debt and normalized for short-term borrowing that was converted to long-term) to revenue for the last four years averages 10.8%, while the 2024 result is down slightly from the prior year to 12.4%.
+The debt service cost to total revenue was lower in 2020 to 2021 as significant grant revenues were recognized related to the Wastewater Treatment Plant (WTP) project.
+Debt service costs were lower than in 2023, which included the early payment of \$4.3 million in long-term debt, however the indicator remained consistent due to proportionately lower revenue in 2024.